The React framework is generally considered very highly resistant to

 (at least, at the time of writing).
 A quick search for “React XSS” yields

-articles pointing to dangerouslySetInnerHTML
+articles pointing to dangerouslySetInnerHTML, javascript: URIs in hrefs,

-as the main vectors for attack, however I thought
+and for some reason eval as the main vectors for attack, however I thought

 that programmatic creation of VDOM nodes would be the much more interesting